 The attitude of gratitude will give your life altitude.
 (Jocelyn calls that phrase a “bobism”)

 So grateful to all who gathered for the REVs celebration at North Pointe on March 17th. #blessed

-Jocelyn collects what she calls “Bobisms” – stuff I’ve said over the decades.
+Jocelyn collects what she calls “Bobisms” – things she’s heard over the decades.

 I am a turtle on a fence post.
 When you see a turtle on a fence post you know he didn’t get there on his own.